-The industry is filled with immensely talented voice actors, full of energy and unique abilities.
+The industry is brimming with immensely talented voice actors who are full of energy and unique abilities.

 3 Voice Acting Tips for Beginners

 1. Get to Know Your Voice Through Voice Acting Practice

 If you’re a beginner voice actor, you must take time to understand the qualities and capabilities of your voice.
 To get familiar with your own unique vocal attributes and abilities, start by reading and recording your voice.

 There are many benefits to reading aloud, including challenging your intonation and becoming familiar with the sound of your own voice.
 Plus, you’ll rarely run out of source material: from books and magazines to lists of ingredients found on food items in your cupboard—even the fine print in advertisements—all text is fair game for your reading aloud practice!